samhohcm/RobotArm-Motors-Worksheet/index.md

   <div class="card">
     <div class="card-header">
       <a class="collapsed card-link" data-toggle="collapse" href="#collapseOneC">
-        Your current progress
+        Taking off the servomotor
       </a>
     </div>
     <div id="collapseOneC" class="collapse" data-parent="#accordion">
       <div class="card-body">
-      For the next stage of building the battery should be turned off so do that now.
-      <br><br>
-      Your current progress on building the arm should look something like the picture - if not have a check of the previous steps or let a mentor know. <br>
+      <p>Turn off the battery before you disassemble the robot.</p>
+      <p>Take off the robot arm from the motor.
+Unplug the servomotor from the robotics board, and gently pry it out of the motor base.
+You can then put it back into its plastic bag.
       <br> <br>
       <img src="images/assembly1/img31_compressed.jpg" class="img-fluid" alt="assemblyImage">